 According to oral legend, there are cultural relics all over the Reserve.
 However, until now, they had not been documented or seen by the outside world.
 The rediscovery of the Rostro and other cultural sites will help connect the youth to the Reserve, and hopefully generate interest in saving this precious, megadiverse part of the Peruvian Amazon.

 Field Note from Tom Bewick, Program Manager at RFUS, who took part in the expedition and making of the film

 To be able to share the experience of seeing the Rostro Harakbut for the first time, with the very Harakbut indigenous leaders who have been on a quest to rediscover it for eight years, was glorious.
 It was also extraordinarily sad, physically punishing, and soul searching.

-We hiked up to the entrance of the Reserve, where, at sunset we sat atop a cliff overlooking the foot of the Andes.
+We hiked up to the entrance of the Reserve where, at sunset, we sat atop a cliff overlooking the foot of the Andes.
 Our guide, a local shaman, blessed our journey.
-We all commented on the stark contrast between the lush Reserve and the devastated mining desert just two kilometers away.
+We all commented on the stark contrast between the lush Reserve and the devastated mining desert just a mile or two away.

-Day 5: The next day we had nothing left to eat but rice.
-However, in the afternoon it cleared up and we all trekked over the mountain, down through thick jungle brush.
-It cleared, and suddenly we were in front of the glorious Rostro Harakbut.
-Luis, Jaime, and the rest of the expedition team were mesmerized, as were Paul and myself.
-We walked right up to the Rostro and sat on its chin, reflecting on how this can help conserve the Reserve.
+Day 5: The next day, we had nothing left to eat but rice.
+But the weather cleared in the afternoon, at which point we trekked over the mountain, down through thick jungle brush.
+Then, suddenly, we arrived at the Rostro Harakbut, a towering stone face etched into a cliff.
+Amazed, the expedition team walked right up to the Rostro and sat on its chin, reflecting on how its rediscovery could help protect the Reserve.

-It might have been Alex, the 20 year-old indigenous porter, who said it best.
-After snapping countless photos of the Rostro with his smartphone he commented, “Everyone I know is going to want to come here after they see this!”
+It might have been Alex, the 20-year-old indigenous porter, who said it best.
+After snapping countless photos of the Rostro with his smartphone, he commented, “Everyone I know is going to want to come here after they see this!”